RESEARCH STARTER

 Overview

 Thoraxes differ among species.
 For instance, snakes have no distinction between the thorax and the abdomen.
-Bird thoraxes are similar to mammals', but they are more compact, providing birds with superior balance and positioning their wings at the best point in the body to enable flight.
+Bird thoraxes are similar to mammals’, but they are more compact, providing birds with superior balance and positioning their wings at the best point in the body to enable flight.
 Birds use a different method from mammals for breathing, with lungs that can hold a fixed amount of air, rather than expanding and contracting.
-They lack diagrams altogether and use the motion of their bodies to draw in the air they need.
+They lack diaphragms altogether and use the motion of their bodies sternum and ribs to expand air sacs to draw in the air they need.

 Insect thoraxes are separated from their heads by a membrane called the cervix.
 They contain three primary sections: the prothorax, mesothorax, and metathorax.
 Insect thoraxes’ primary function is locomotion.
 All insect legs and wings join the body at this section.
 Most flying insects have specially designed thoraxes that allow for asynchronous muscle movement.
 This allows them to make extremely rapid wing beats and immediate adjustments to speed and direction.
 Each of an insect’s three pairs of legs is associated with one of its thorax sections.
 Most winged insects have two pairs of wings, with one attached to the mesothorax and another to the metathorax.

 Unlike mammals, insect thoraxes lack lungs and hearts.
-Insects obtain oxygen primarily through a network of tube-like structures in their abdomen.
+Insects obtain oxygen primarily through a network of tube-like structures connected to spiracles located along their thorax and abdomen.
 They have an open circulatory system, which surrounds organs and tissues with blood, rather than delivering it through blood vessels.
-They still have hearts to circulate the blood through the body, and many species of insects have more than one.
-However, the hearts are located in insects' abdomens.
-Insects have no skeletal structure.
+They still have dorsal vessel (heart) divided into multiple chambers to circulate the blood through the body.
+However, the hearts are located in insects’ abdomens.
+Insects have no internal skeletal structure.
 Instead, they are encased in a hard outer shell known as the exoskeleton.
 This helps an insect body retain its form.
 When insects grow, they do so by molting, shedding their old exoskeleton and forming a new one to cover their increased size.

 Arachnids also possess exoskeletons.
 The cephalothorax controls their limbs as well, with all eight connecting to it.
 In addition to legs, arachnids have pedipalps, which function as a combination of mouthparts and limbs.
 They connect to the cephalothorax and can be used to subdue prey.
 Scorpions have some of the most recognizable pedipalps, taking the form of pincers.

 Crustacean thoraxes share many similarities to insects and arachnids.
 There is a lot of variation among them, with some having distinct segmented thoraxes like insects and others having cephalothoraxes like arachnids.
-Still others have fused thoraxes and abdomens.
+Still others have a greatly reduced or unsegmented abdomen extending from the thorax.

 Bibliography